grafana/writers-toolkit/docs/sources/contribute/data-source-writing-guide/index.md

 This document should include:

-- Where to access the query editor (e.g., Explore, dashboard panels).
+- Where to access the query editor.
+For example, in Grafana Explore or dashboard panels.

 Standard text: